CPR for Adults and Kids: Essential Techniques for Professionals

 Mouth to Mouth Breathing (Rescue Breathing)

-Only CPR-trained bystanders can give mouth-to-mouth breathing.
+Only CPR-trained bystanders are allowed to give mouth-to-mouth breathing.
 If you are trained, use the fingers of your one hand to pinch the victim’s nose shut to prevent air from escaping through their nose.
 For adults and older children, cover the mouth with yours, forming a proper seal so that air doesn’t escape.
 For smaller children, form a complete seal around the mouth and nose.
 If it’s hard to form a good seal this way, try a mouth-to-nose or mouth-to-mouth resuscitation instead.

 Give mouth-to-mouth resuscitation by gently breathing into the victim’s mouth, and should last about 1 second.
 Check for chest movement as you give the first rescue breath.
 If you don’t see the chest rise on the initial rescue breathing, open the airway again and give additional rescue breaths.

-Also Read- CPR vs Rescue Breathing: The Basic Difference
+Read- CPR vs Rescue Breathing: The Basic Difference

 CPR for Adult and Child.